-Like any other profession, espionage is going to have its legends and its cautionary tales.
-Some spies are better than others.
+Like any other profession, the world of espionage has its legends and its cautionary tales.
+Some spies are just better than others.
 If you’re truly a great spy, then chances are good no one will ever know what you did or why.
-This list isn’t about effectiveness, this list is about methodology.
+If you somehow got famous in the course of your espionage career, you’ve probably made a serious (and potentially deadly) vocational error somewhere along the way.

 1. Adolf Tolkachev

-Tolkachev was a great American asset for ten years of the Cold War, after he made contact with the CIA, that is.
+Tolkachev was a great American asset for ten years of the Cold War… after he made contact with the CIA, that is.
 He managed to do this by leaving hand-written notes on cars with diplomatic license plates that happened to be parked near the American Embassy in Moscow.
 He even banged on the car of the CIA’s Moscow Station Chief.

 It’s truly amazing that it took the KGB so long to catch Tolkachev in the act.
-In one day he was tried, convicted, and executed.
-In the end, it wasn’t his open hatred of the Soviet government or the notes he left on cars a decade before, it was CIA agents (either Edward Howard or Aldrich Ames) who outed him to the KGB.
+In one day, he was tried, convicted, and executed.
+In the end, it wasn’t his open hatred of the Soviet government or the notes he left on cars a decade before; it was CIA agents (either Edward Howard or Aldrich Ames) who outed him to the KGB.
 Speaking of which…

 2. Aldrich Ames

-This guy is probably the reason federal investigators look for certain trouble warnings in their investigations for security clearances.
+This guy is probably the reason federal investigators look for specific trouble signs in their investigations for security clearances.
 Ames was more of a “bumbling boob” than a master spy.
 He kept being promoted despite a series of drunken incidents, poor performance reviews, and insubordination.
 Unsure of how the CIA could allow this to happen?
 Think about your own job.
 Is everyone there 100 percent effective?
 Right.

 3. Michael Bettaney

-Bettaney was a British MI5 agent whose work was so awful and methods so crass, he was actually given up to the UK government by the Russians because they thought he was meant to be a crude sort of double agent.
+Bettaney was a British MI5 operative whose work was so awful and methods so crass, he was actually given up to the UK government by the Russians because they thought he was meant to be a crude sort of double agent.

 An alcoholic who would regularly try to avoid the drunk tank by telling everyone he was a spy, Bettaney photographed MI5 documents and stored those photos in his home.
 He was scheduled to leave for Austria to sell the stuff when the Russians betrayed him.